 The Safer Living Foundation Prevention Project

-This UK Prevention Project provides a signposting, support and treatment service for individuals in the UK who are distressed about unhealthy sexual thoughts and feelings, and in addition are concerned that they will sexually offend but are not within the controls of the Criminal Justice System.
+This UK Prevention Project provides a signposting, support and treatment service for individuals in the midlands who are distressed about unhealthy sexual thoughts and feelings, and in addition are concerned that they will sexually offend but are not within the controls of the Criminal Justice System.

 “It’s not your fault, but you can do something about it…”